-- Sleep restriction therapy, which involves a person limiting their time in bed to only when they are asleep, to create mild sleep deprivation.
+- Sleep restriction therapy, which involves a person limiting their time in bed to only when they are asleep, which creates mild sleep deprivation.
 As sleeping improves, so does sleep time.

 - Paradoxical intention, which involves staying awake and avoiding any intention of falling asleep.
 This only works if a person has trouble falling asleep rather than a problem with maintaining sleep.

-- Relaxation training, where the aim is to reduce tension and minimise any thoughts that may be disrupting sleep.
+- Relaxation training, where the aim is to reduce tension and minimize any thoughts that may be disrupting sleep.

-In cases where insomnia occurs in the long-term, doctors may also consider prescribing a sleeping tablet, particularly if symptoms are severe or the above cognitive and behavioral approaches have failed to work.
-However, doctors are generally reluctant to prescribe these tablets because they do not address the cause of the problem and cannot help in the long-term.
+For patients suffering from chronic insomnia, healthcare providers may also consider prescribing a sleeping tablet, particularly if symptoms are severe or the above cognitive and behavioral approaches have failed to work.
+However, doctors are generally reluctant to prescribe these tablets because they do not address the cause of the problem and cannot help in the long term.

 If sleeping tablets are used, doctors usually prescribe the smallest effective dose for no longer than a week.
 Sleeping tablets can sometimes cause side effects, such as a feeling of being hungover and daytime drowsiness.
 Short-acting benzodiazepines or “Z medicines” are the preferred drugs for treating insomnia.

-These are tranquilizers that are used to reduce anxiety and help people become calm, relaxed and sleepy.
+Benzodiazepines are tranquilizers that are used to reduce anxiety and help people become calm, relaxed, and sleepy.
 These medications can lead to dependency and only short-acting versions that have short-term effects should be prescribed.
-The benzodiazepine that is most commonly prescribed for insomnia is called Temazepam.
+The most commonly prescribed benzodiazepine for insomnia is Temazepam.

-This is a newer type of short-acting drug that works in a similar way to benzodiazepines.
-Examples include zaleplon, zolpidem and zopiclone.
-Zaleplon is used to treat people who find it hard to fall asleep; zolpidem to treat debilitating insomnia or insomnia that is causing severe distress; and zopiclone to treat difficulty falling asleep, waking during the night, debilitating insomnia, or insomnia causing severe distress.
+Zaleplon is used to treat people who find it hard to fall asleep, whereas zolpidem is used to treat debilitating insomnia or insomnia that is causing severe distress.
+Thirdly, zopiclone is used to treat difficulty falling asleep, waking during the night, debilitating insomnia, or insomnia causing severe distress.

 Sometimes, antidepressants are prescribed to treat insomnia, particularly in cases where an individual has a history of depression.